The panel, made up of client and agency execs from across the country, will be asked to judge the three entries as a body of work.

-The judges will be asked to make their evaluation based on three scoring areas:
+The judges will make their evaluations based on three criteria:

 1) Strategy: What was the task, and how was it addressed?
 What was the strategy behind the program or execution?